scientificprogrammingUOS/lectures/README.md

 logo above to run all the notebooks in a ready to use environment in the cloud.

 ## Recordings
-All lecture recordings can be viewed on [Youtube](https://www.youtube.com/playlist?list=PL7Rs54JKuEjFRyyhtJy2eDOhqTtmWpXzl) and on the Opencast platform.
+All lecture recordings from 2018 can be viewed on [Youtube](https://www.youtube.com/playlist?list=PL7Rs54JKuEjFRyyhtJy2eDOhqTtmWpXzl) and on the Opencast platform.

 | Lecture | YouTube                                                                                              | Opencast                                                                                                                                           |
 |---------|------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------|